microsoft/Olive/docs/source/design/dataset.md

 ### Overview

-Currently, we have a few different dataset implementations in Olive.
-We should unify them under standardized Olive.Dataset/Olive.Dataloader interface which will be introduced in this design document.
+At present, there are several dataset implementations in Olive.
+To ensure consistency and ease of use, it is recommended that these be consolidated under a standardized Olive.data_container interface.
+This proposed interface will be explained in detail in the following design document.

 ### User scenarios

-There are two main user scenarios for Olive dataset:
+There are two primary user scenarios for the Olive dataset:
-- Evaluate the intermediate models on the dataset.
+- valuating intermediate models using the dataset:
-    In this scenario, user will provide the function to load dataset and dataloader in user script which is passed into olive_pass with config string like following:
+    In this scenario, the user will provide a function to load the dataset and dataloader in their script.
+This function will then be passed into Olive_pass along with a configuration string, as shown below:
     ```json
     "evaluators": {
         "common_evaluator": {